omarmassfih/keycloak-forward-auth/README.md

-# **FastAPI Reverse Proxy with Keycloak Authentication**
+# **Keycloak Forward Auth**

-A FastAPI-based reverse proxy that secures backend services with **Keycloak authentication** and dynamically routes requests using **Kubernetes/OpenShift DNS**.
+A FastAPI-based Forward Authentication (Forward Auth) service that secures backend services using Keycloak authentication.
+It integrates with a reverse proxy (Traefik, Nginx, or Envoy) to validate requests before forwarding them to backend services.
+Supports dynamic routing via Kubernetes/OpenShift DNS.

 ## **Features**
 - **Authentication enforcement** with Keycloak